TeachBooks/mirror_mude_book/book/optimization/augmented_form.md

 $$a_{11}x_1+a_{12}x_2+...+a_{1n}x_n\geq b_1 \to \underbrace{a_{11}x_1+a_{12}x_2+...+a_{1n}x_n}_{\text{expression of consumption}}-\overbrace{s_1}^{\text{resources consumed above the minimum limit (surplus variable)}}=\underbrace{b_1}_{\text{minimum number to consume}}$$

-### But what if we have a negative independent coefficients?
+### But what if we have negative independent coefficients?

 Transform the negative independent coefficients into positive ones: